 Like whiskey with your campfire?
-Spice up your evenings with these perfect-for-camping bourbon cocktails…
+Spice up your evenings with these easy cocktails for bourbon lovers…

 While there’s nothing wrong with a little nip of bourbon from your flask now and then, there’s no reason to miss out on real-deal cocktails while you’re camping.
 All you need – besides a camp kit that includes coffee, sugar, lemonade, a cooler of ice (and maybe an orange) – is some creativity, a small bottle of bitters, and of course bourbon.
 I like Old Forester for mixing but pack a bottle of your own favorite.

 For inspiration, I chatted with Louisville bartender Jared Schubert, who runs Camp Run Amock—a summer camp for bartenders.
 Here are five ways to enjoy your bourbon under the stars.

 Caffeine + bourbon = win

 Why not kick up your campfire coffee with a splash of bourbon?
 It’s quick, it’s easy, and if you have some cream, you can call it a poor man’s Irish Whisky.
 If not, you can just call it awesome.

 The Old Fashioned may be trumped up in fancy bars, but if you’ve got bitters, sugar, and water, you’re golden.
 Add about half an ounce of cold water (maybe spring water?) to a bit of sugar and slug of bourbon, then a couple dashes of bitters.
 Stir it in your drinking vessel with your camp spoon and voila.

 A garnish is not necessary for a camp cocktail, Jared tells me, but if you brought oranges along for a healthy snack, swipe a little peel from one and you’ve classed up your campside bar.

 Look around you